coreutils/coreutils/README.md

 https://www.gnu.org/software/coreutils/rejected_requests.html

-WARNING:  Now that we use the ./bootstrap script, you should not run autoreconf manually.
+**WARNING**:  Now that we use the ./bootstrap script, you should not run autoreconf manually.
 Doing that will overwrite essential source files with older versions, which may make the package unbuildable or introduce subtle bugs.

-WARNING:  If you modify files like configure.in, m4/*.m4, aclocal.m4,
+**WARNING**:  If you modify files like configure.in, m4/*.m4, aclocal.m4,
 or any Makefile.am, then don't be surprised if what gets regenerated no longer works.
 To make things work, you'll have to be using appropriate versions of the tools listed in bootstrap.conf's buildreq string.

-All of these programs except 'test' recognize the '--version' option.
+All of these programs except 'test' recognize the `--version` option.
 When reporting bugs, please include in the subject line both the package name/version and the name of the program for which you found a problem.